 Does it ever feel like a challenge to find engaging activities that keep your loved ones’ minds sharp as they age?
-I’ve seen many seniors and their families in Parma Heights, Ohio, searching for fun ways to beat boredom and stay connected.
+I’ve seen many seniors and their families right here in Parma Heights, Ohio, searching for fun ways to beat boredom and stay connected.

 So, let’s explore some of my favorite board games together.
 I’m going to share some great options that are perfect for keeping minds active and spirits high.
 I think you’ll find the perfect fit!